 Meet the Expert

 Carmelia Ray is an online dating expert and celebrity matchmaker.
-She's also an author and certified dating coach who co-hosts the largest online dating, date coaching and matchmaking conference in the world called iDate.
+She's also an author and certified dating coach who co-hosts the largest online dating, date coaching, and matchmaking conference in the world called iDate.

 The Pros and Cons of Texting

 We all know that the ease of texting makes it the preferred choice for simple conversations or for multitasking, and experts say it can help introverts especially manage interactions.
 Most of us are experienced with the downsides of that convenience, too, which Ray calls the "misrepresentation and misunderstanding" that occurs when tone and context are lost.
-Case in point: A Psychology Today article writes just 7 percent of communication happens through content of the message, while everything else happens through body language, vocal tone, emphasis, and pitch.
+Case in point: A Psychology Today article writes just 7 percent of communication happens through the content of the message, while everything else happens through body language, vocal tone, emphasis, and pitch.

 Similarly, there are some conversations that are better off having over the phone or in-person.
 Take it from relationship expert Lisa Concepcion of LoveQuest Coaching.
 "My rule of thumb is, if you can't express something in two easy sentences, then it's too heavy a topic for text.
 Pick up the phone and have a conversation," Concepcion says.